Bureau of Meteorology: History

+Establishment

 The Bureau of Meteorology was established on 1 January 1908 following the passage of the Meteorology Act 1906.
 Prior to Federation in 1901, each colony had had its own meteorological service, with all but two colonies also having a subsection devoted to astronomy.
 In August 1905, federal home affairs minister Littleton Groom surveyed state governments for their willingness to cede control, finding South Australia and Victoria unwilling.
 However, at a ministerial conference in April 1906, the state governments agreed to transfer responsibility for meteorology and astronomy to the federal government.
 Groom rejected a takeover of astronomy due to its connection to universities, which relied on state legislation for their authority.

 Henry Ambrose Hunt was appointed as the first Commonwealth Meteorologist in November 1906.
 Initially, the Bureau had few staff and issued a single daily forecast for each state, transmitted by Morse code to country areas.
 Radio forecasts were introduced in 1924.
-The Bureau received additional funding from the late 1930s, in the lead-up to World War II, and it was incorporated into the Royal Australian Air Force (RAAF) from 1941 until after the conclusion of the war.
+The Bureau received additional funding from the late 1930s in the lead-up to World War II, and it was incorporated into the Royal Australian Air Force (RAAF) from 1941 until after the conclusion of the war.
 It became an inaugural member of the World Meteorological Organization (WMO) in 1950.
 Televised weather forecasts were introduced in 1956.

+Reorganisation and expansion

 The 1906 act governing the Bureau was repealed and replaced by the Meteorology Act 1955, which brought its functions in line with the expectations of the WMO and allowed for a significant reorganisation of its structure.
 At this time, the Bureau came under the Department of the Interior.
 In 1957, partly as a response to the 1955 Hunter Valley floods, the Bureau added a hydrometeorological service.
 In 1964, the federal government agreed to establish one of the three World Meteorological Centres in Melbourne, as part of the WMO's World Weather Watch scheme.
 The BOM also gained additional responsibilities under the Water Act 2007 as the custodian of the nation's water information.